Motif-Index of Folk-Literature

 The Motif-Index of Folk-Literature is a six volume catalogue of motifs, granular elements of folklore, composed by American folklorist Stith Thompson (1932–1936, revised and expanded 1955–1958).
-Often referred to as Thompson's motif-index, the catalogue has been extensively used in folklore studies, where folklorists commonly use it in tandem with the Aarne–Thompson–Uther Index, an index used for folktale type analysis.
+Often referred to as Thompson's motif-index, the catalogue has been extensively used in folklore studies, where folklorists commonly use it in tandem with the Aarne–Thompson–Uther Index (ATU), an index used for folktale type analysis.

-As standard tools

-The motif-index and the AT or ATU indices are regarded as standard tools in the study of folklore.
-For example, folklorist Mary Beth Stein said that, "Together with Thompson's six-volume Motif-Index of Folk-Literature, with which it is cross-indexed, The Types of Folktale constitutes the most important reference work and research tool for comparative folk-tale analysis.
-Alan Dundes, who was an outspoken critic, also said substantially the same thing, without confining the application to comparative studies: "[the indices] index constitute two of the most valuable tools in the professional folklorist's arsenal of aids for analysis".
+The motif-index and the ATU indices are regarded as standard tools in the study of folklore.
+For example, folklorist Mary Beth Stein said that, "Together with Thompson's six-volume Motif-Index of Folk-Literature, with which it is cross-indexed, The Types of Folktale constitutes the most important reference work and research tool for comparative folk-tale analysis.”
+Alan Dundes, who was an outspoken critic, also said substantially the same thing, without confining the application to comparative studies: "[the indices] constitute two of the most valuable tools in the professional folklorist's arsenal of aids for analysis".

 Concise outlines of both indices appear in Thompson's The Folktale (1946).

 Terminology

 In the context of the index, Thompson has defined motif as follows: "A motif is the smallest element in a tale having a power to persist in tradition.
 In order to have this power it must have something unusual and striking about it".

 But in the Motif-index itself, Thompson had also provided a more "cautious" definition: "[a]nything that goes to make up a traditional narrative ...
 When the term motif is employed, it is always in a very loose sense, and is made to include any of the elements of narrative structure".

 This use of the noun motif is specialized to the field of folklore studies.
-According to the Oxford English Dictionary, folkloristic use of the noun motif is not summed up in the definition for literary criticism (“Motif,” def.
-3a), but deserves its own separate sense of this definition (“Motif,” def.
+According to the Oxford English Dictionary, folkloristic use of the noun motif is not summed up in the definition for literary criticism ("Motif", def.
+3a), but deserves its own separate sense of this definition ("Motif", def.
 3b).
 Similarly, the compound noun motif index is used in cultural anthropology to denote "an index of standard motifs, esp. those found in folk tales".